 - Not that I don't like soup, but this casserole is made without soup.

-My family are cheese freaks, we eat too much of it, but we like to serve this casserole with our favorite Cheesy cornbread recipe that is also full of fresh veggies and two kinds of cheese.
+My family are cheese freaks; we eat too much of it, but we like to serve this casserole with our favorite Cheesy cornbread recipe full of fresh veggies and two kinds of cheese.
 And, if you are a biscuit person, which I don't blame you for that, try our favorite homemade biscuit recipe.

 - Substitute bacon or ham for the sausage, or use turkey sausage.

-- Add some extra veggies, like chopped mushroom, zucchini, green chilis, or tomatoes
+- Add some extra veggies, like chopped mushrooms, zucchini, green chilis, or tomatoes.